biirdy/openflow-bandwidth/README.md

 `% ryu-manager bandwidth_control_simple_switch_13.py`

+By default the RPC server is running on `http://localhost:4000/jsonrpc`

 ## JSON RPC interface
 The JSON-RPC server is a Http server.
-The following examples would be used to develop a python application but procedures can be called using any JSON-RPC method.
+The following examples would be used to develop a python application using the python-jspnrpc library (https://pypi.python.org/pypi/python-jsonrpc), but procedures can be called using any JSON-RPC method.
+(I think)

+Install

+`% pip install python-jsonrpc`

+Import

+`import pyjsonrpc`

 Connection

 `http_client = pyjsonrpc.HttpClient(url = "http://localhost:4000/jsonrpc")`

+Procedure calling.

+`http_client.call("<procedure>", arg1, arg2)`
+`http_client.procedure(arg1, arg2)`
+`http_client.notify("<procedure>", arg1, arg2)`

 <b> report_port